bossplug/bossplug-app/README.md

 # Developer TODO
-1. Add channel number and delay ms  to config for pad
+1. Add channel number,delay ms  to config for pad , number of beats to loop/pulse